-- E-safety rules are introduced to the children at the start of each academic year - E-safety rules are re-visited on a regular basis within a range of curriculum areas including Personal, Social Health Education (PSHE). - A set of internet rules are included for display in the classroom explaining how the children use the internet in school. - Pupils are encouraged to tell a teacher immediately if they encounter any material that makes them feel uncomfortable.
+- E-safety rules are introduced to the children at the start of each academic year - E-safety rules are re-visited on a regular basis within a range of curriculum areas including Personal, Social Health Education (PSHE). - A set of internet rules are included for display in the classroom explaining how the children use the internet in school.

-Computing and E-Safety Policy Updated: September 2020 Review: September 2021
+Computing and E-Safety Policy Updated: September 2021 Review: September 2022